"How good and pleasant it is when God’s people live together in unity!"

 Some people find that church membership helps them follow Jesus with the faith practices of prayer, study, worship, service, and giving.
 Because church membership is dedicated to this high purpose, it can be of value.

-Pastors, Mike Woods and Kent Johnson will be pleased to visit with you about baptism, more in-depth study of the teachings of the Church, or becoming an active member of the congregation.
-You may contact them at 895-4440.
+Our Pastors, will be pleased to visit with you about baptism, more in-depth study of the teachings of the Church, or becoming an active member of the congregation.
+You may contact them at 507-895-4440.

 Prince of Peace’s ministry staff want to support you or a loved one during difficult times.
-If you are in need of care or prayer or would like to request a hospital visit please contact the church office at 507-895-4440.
+If you are in need of prayer or care, please contact the church office at 507-895-4440.

 "Instead of worrying, pray.
 Let petitions and praises shape your worries into prayers, letting God know your concerns."

 We at Prince of Peace believe in the benefits of prayer in our daily lives.
 Every day we pray for those who are hurting as well as thank God for the blessings in our lives.
 For immediate prayer concerns our Prayer Chain is a network of people who will receive requests and thanksgivings and pray for them right away.
-To make your request known to the prayer chain email Sylvia Allen at: email@example.com or contact one of the pastors.
+To make your request known to the prayer chain email Lora Pechacek or contact one of the pastors.

 When you or someone in your family is hospitalized, please be sure that our pastors are notified.
 With the shortness of hospital stays, without your help, we may learn of your admission just as you are on your way home.